-A 150 year old tradition pioneered by Bhim Chandra Nag, Nabin Chandra Das and Sen Mahashoy, whose repertoire makes them an icon in the history of sandesh, later joined by Gangurams and Balram Mallick, sondesh has evolved through times and is present in infinite incarnations displayed in countless number of sweetmeat shops in Kolkata and in West Bengal.
+A brief histry of sondesh : A 150 year old tradition pioneered by Bhim Chandra Nag, Nabin Chandra Das and Sen Mahashoy, whose repertoire makes them an icon in the history of sandesh, later joined by Gangurams and Balram Mallick, sondesh has evolved through times and is present in infinite incarnations displayed in countless number of sweetmeat shops in Kolkata and in West Bengal.

 The name of sondesh often reflects their shape, size, texture, flavouring, and sometimes even portrays the psyche of society.
 For instance, shankh (conch shell) and maach (fish) are the two most common shapes whereas pista, saffron, almond, rose, nolen gur in winter and mango in summer are the usual flavours.
 Sometimes it caught the poetic fancies of its creator, so we have pranhara and manohara (captivator of soul & heart resp.), nayantara (star of the eye) and its charismatic magic spell leads to the creation of abar khabo (I’ll have another).
-One more variety which deserve special mention is jalbhara talshansh sandesh (with a filling of rose syrup inside) and khirpuli sandesh both of which is created by S.K.Modak around 1820, a very renowned sweet maker of that period.
+One more variety which deserve special mention is jalbhara talshansh sandesh (with a filling of rose syrup or dtae syrup in winters inside) and khirpuli sandesh both of which is created by S.K.Modak around 1820, a very renowned sweet maker of that period.

 Khirpuli sandesh is perhaps the most difficult one and it truly reflects the art and creativity of its creator, and grace only the occasions marked by marriages and like.
 During marriages it is a ritual to exchange tattwa (marriage gifts) which comprises around twenty variety of sweets (sometimes even more) all in massive size but the cynosure of all eyes remain khirpuli sandesh in its colossal form.
 From Eiffel tower, Statue of Liberty to London Bridge anything can be beautifully crafted with khirpuli sandesh and these are usually presented to NRI grooms from the brides family.

-- Milk (full fat) : 1 litre
+- 2 l Milk (full fat)

-- Souring agent to curdle the milk
+- Vinegar / other souring agent to curdle the milk

 Mango sandwich sandesh